shahzad885/Recipe-Finder-Flutter/README.md

+### Steps to clone and run this app
+- Clone the repository
+- Add dependencies
-clone the repository and connect to your own firebase
+- Connect to your own firebase
+- Run the app in android